Young Investigator Grants attract and train early career scientists for lymphoma research through three distinct programs:

-If you would like to learn more about how you can invest in lymphoma research, please click here.
+If you would like to learn more about how you can invest in LRF's Research Program, please click here.

 A cornerstone of LRF's grants portfolio, the Young Investigator Grants have consisted of the Clinical Research Career Development Award and Postdoctoral Fellowship grants since 2002.
 Beginning with the 2014 cycle, the Foundation added the LRF Clinical Research Mentoring Program (LCRMP), which provides hands on career development and networking opportunities to early career scientists.

 A part of LRF's grant portfolio since 1992, Fellowships support investigators who have completed two years of their institutional fellowship and no more than two years of their first faculty position.
 Grantees must spend at least 80 percent of their time in research; their two year award provides salary support, professional development, and research expenses.
 Past awardees have completed research projects in both the clinic and laboratory in a variety of lymphoma subtypes, including investigations into the biology of lymphoma, pathways for possible novel targeted agents, and patient quality of life.

 Clinical Investigator Career Development Awards